From Europe to Alaska, parts of the world are exceptionally cold right now

 - Slovenia endured its lowest April temperature on record, according to ARSO vreme, Slovenia’s meteorological agency.
 It tweeted that the mercury plummeted to minus-5.1 degrees (minus-20.6 Celsius) in Nova vas na Blokah, a village in the central part of the country.

-- MétéoSuisse.
-Switzerland’s meteorological agency, tweeted the temperature toppled to minus-15.3 degrees (minus-26.3 Celsius) at Jungfraujoch, a tourist attraction 11,362 feet high in the Alps and home to Europe’s highest-elevation train station.
+- MétéoSuisse, Switzerland’s meteorological agency, tweeted the temperature toppled to minus-15.3 degrees (minus-26.3 Celsius) at Jungfraujoch, a tourist attraction 11,362 feet high in the Alps and home to Europe’s highest-elevation train station.
 It was the lowest temperature on record in April anywhere in the country.
 It also tweeted that a weather balloon measured a temperature of minus-38.4 degrees (minus-39.1 Celsius) at an altitude of roughly 17,388 feet (5,300 meters), the lowest recorded in April in Switzerland.

 - Frosty conditions covered much of France early Wednesday, where numerous locations observed their lowest April temperature on record, according to Météo-France, the country’s meteorological agency.
 The low temperature averaged over the country was below freezing, near the coldest levels on record (since 1947) in early April.